Memberships

 [drts-membership-restrict]Place your content to restrict here.[/drts-membership-restrict]

-The above will show the content between the shortcode tags only to users that has a valid membership.
+The above will show the content between the shortcode tags only to users who have a valid membership.

 [drts-membership-restrict plans="silver,gold"]Place your content to restrict here.[/drts-membership-restrict]

-The above will show the content between the shortcode tags to users that has a valid Silver (silver) or Gold (gold) membership.
+The above will show the content between the shortcode tags to users who have a valid Silver (silver) or Gold (gold) membership.
 You can also specify membership plans by plan IDs instead of plan names.

 Restricting frontend submission

-You can limit the number of content items that can be submitted from the frontend by membership payment plan, through submission restriction settings.
+You can limit the number of content items, such as listings, that can be submitted from the frontend by membership payment plan, through the submission restriction settings under Directories -> Settings -> Frontend Submit -> Submission Restriction Settings.
+Select the Restrict by user membership option for Restriction type.

 results matching ""